brandenphan/Schedule-Maker/readMe.md

-This web-application allows users to create their own personal accounts and create schedules with various features.
-All schedules created are saved to the users unique account.

 # General Information

 This project is a full stack web-application written in JavaScript.
 The front-end utilizes the React framework and Material UI library for front-end components while the back-end uses the Node.js environment paired with the Express framework to allow for various API calls from the frontend for data transfer/manipulation.
 Uses Firebase to securely handle and store all user authentication paired with Mongoose schemas to store all other user information within MongoDB.